Imber06/API-EA-Electronics-Dump/README.md

-# This is the unofficial repo for the UT Dallas API Electrical Team.
+# This is the unofficial repo for the UT Dallas API Electric Arm Electrical Subteam.